andybalaam/snake/README.md

 ## License

 Copyright Andy Balaam 2014-2017.
-Released under the GPLv2.
+Released under the GPLv2 or later.
 See [LICENSE.md](LICENSE.md) for more info.